-Raw, it’s a grab-and-go food, with a satisfying crunch and a handy groove for holding anything spreadable.
+Yes, we know that celery has a satisfying crunch as well as a handy groove for holding anything spreadable.
 Cooked, it imparts a delicate flavor to salads, soups, and stir-fries.
 And it has only 11 calories per cup.
-Yet it is most often described as bland, boring, watery.
+Yet it is still perceived as bland and boring, made mostly of water.

 Celery’s Health Benefits

 • Celery is especially rich in the phytocompounds currently under study for preventing or treating several forms of cancer, multiple sclerosis, allergies, neurogenerative diseases, as well as improving learning and memory.

 • Celery (and celery seed) contain compounds that may lower blood pressure.